Our Patriarch is His Holiness Kirill of Moscow and All Russia.

 Our Deacon is Hierodeacon Seraphim (Balagtas) who was born and raised on the island called Negros Oriental in the Philippines.
 During his childhood, he attended both public and Catholic schools.
 At the age of 15, he entered the Augustinian Recollect Order and remained with them until 2005.
 During his theological and academic formation, he received the BA in Classical Philosophy (Casiciaco Recoletos Seminary in Baguio City, Philippines), the Bachelor Degree in Sacred Theology (Royal Pontifical University of Sto.
 Tomás, in Manila, Philippines), and the MA in Theology (San Sebastián College - Recoletos de Manila in Manila, Philippines).

 Fr.
-Seraphim was ordained a deacon in the Roman Catholic Church on April 20, 2003 and was received into the clerical state in the Russian Orthodox Church on April 1, 2007 by Bishop Merkury (now Metropolitan Merkury of Rostov-on-Don).
+Seraphim was ordained a deacon in the Roman Catholic Church on April 20, 2003 and was received into the clerical state in the Russian Orthodox Church on April 1, 2007 by Bishop Merkury (now Metropolitan and General Director of Sofrino).
 He then entered the Russian Orthodox Monastery of St. Mary of Egypt in September of 2005 as a novice.
 Fr.
 Seraphim was tonsured a ryassaphore monk in the summer of 2007 with the blessing of His Holiness Patriarch Kirill and Bishop Merkury.
 In 2008, he received the award and blessing of the right to wear the double orarion by Archbishop Justinian.
 Finally, on April 13, 2013, he was tonsured to the small schema (or mantya).